-We take no responsibility for your legal or insurance position riding here in Vietnam so please make your own enquiries.
+We take no responsibility for your legal or insurance position riding here in Vietnam so please make your own inquiries.

 Please note that Vietnam is a developing country and it can be difficult to find good-quality clothes in Western sizes.
 While locally made products are cheap, the quality is often poor.
 Here are some suggestions:

 – Clothing: long pants, long-sleeved shirt, light rain jacket, (riding) boots or sneakers and sunglasses or goggles.

 – Personal items: camera, travel towel and sunscreen.

 – Emergency items: emergency contact numbers, a list of medical conditions and list of medications.

 For information on how to obtain a visa on arrival go to this handy Tripadvisor page

 If you are new to travel in Vietnam or Sri Lanka or if you find the visa process daunting, Hoi An Motorbike Adventures can assist you in getting a visa on arrival.
 Hoi An Motorbike Adventures is a reputable business and can supply you with a letter of approval on request.

 It’s essential to have strong footwear for the tour to protect your feet while driving.
 Trekking shoes or leather boots are perfect.
 No driving in open-toed shoes is permitted.

 We can make reservations for you at any hotel in Hoi An or Hue, and we can also organize a car to pick you up from the airport or train station.